 Click the image below to gain access to the Resource Library, where you can snag this budget categories list and a monthly budget template for FREE!

 Final thoughts on budget categories

-Because budgeting can help you improve your finances in a big way if you’re committed to it.
-Sticking to a budget helped me pay off nearly $100,000 in consumer debt and sock away almost $1 million over the last few years.
+Budgeting can help you improve your finances in a big way if you’re committed to it.
+It’s possible to pay off debt, grow your savings and increase your net worth with the right budget plan.

 Read these posts next for more budgeting tips:

 - 60+ Sinking Funds Categories That Can Help You Build a Better Budget